BlackBeltsBDAI/mask-detection/README.md

 ### Evaluation :
+The mean average of all classes is 0.70.

+and the confusion matrix show below:

 ### Test on images and videos :
 here the video demo to show the result of the test model [here](https://drive.google.com/file/d/13-jVexw1A4w_yw0XynIf2mqkDuDL798A/view?usp=share_link)